-- Structures located on alignments of Route 66 in the City of Tulsa identified in the Route 66 Ordinance Overlay District or the Downtown Route 66 Parcel Map shown in Exhibit A; and - Structures built prior to or during the years of Route 66 significance (1926-1959); and - Zoned for commercial, industrial, or mixed use.
+- Structures located on alignments of Route 66 in the City of Tulsa identified in the Route 66 Ordinance Overlay District or the Downtown Route 66 Parcel Map shown in Exhibit A; and - Structures built prior to or during 1926-1980\\; and - Zoned for commercial, industrial, or mixed use.
 Residential structures are not eligible unless the structure is currently zoned commercial, industrial or mixed-use and currently or most recently occupied for commercial use; and - The façade is primarily visible from the Route 66 public right-of-way. - Multiple addresses for the same building may be considered as separate façades for grant purposes if owned separately or leased as separate businesses. - The property must not have any outstanding judgement liens, code violations, delinquent ad valorem property taxes, or other outstanding regulatory violations.